For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 3. Customers pay using Paddle Checkout.

-This is a typical self-service workflow, where customer sign up and pay using your website.
+This is a typical self-service workflow, where customers sign up and pay using your website.

 Pass transactions